TykTechnologies/tyk/docs/plugins/go-development-flow.md

-# Go plugin development
+# Go plugin development flow

-For effectively developing go plugins, absorb the following:
+For effectively developing go plugins, familiarize yourself with the following:

 - [The official plugin package documentation - Warnings](https://pkg.go.dev/plugin)
 - [Tutorial: Getting started with multi-module workspaces](https://go.dev/doc/tutorial/workspaces)

+Plugins are native code.
+For best results, knowing the restrictions of plugins is recommended.
+For maximum compatibility, Go workspaces are recommended, as shown below.

 ## Setting up your environment